liqd/adhocracy-plus/docs/ckeditor.md

 npm run dev
 ```

-Now in mb, do the folowing:
+Now in aplus, do the folowing:

 ```
 # activate the venv